clickade/federated-shapley-playground/README.md

 # Profit Allocation in Federated Learning | A Playground

-*This notebook was developed for the project **"MSAI/21/017 - IMPLEMENTING A GENERAL FRAMEWORK FOR PARTICIPANT’S CONTRIBUTION CALCULATION IN FEDERATED LEARNING"**.
+*This notebook was developed for my Master's project **"MSAI/21/017 - IMPLEMENTING A GENERAL FRAMEWORK FOR PARTICIPANT’S CONTRIBUTION CALCULATION IN FEDERATED LEARNING"**.
 The aim of the project is to develop a system that will test the effectiveness of profit allocation using Shapley Value in Horizontal Federated Learning systems.
 We recommend running this notebook in Google Colab.*

 **To run this program, open the `fed-sv-playground.ipynb` in any Jupyter notebook-enabled environment (We recommend Google Colab).
 Be advised that the program will delete .pt models from previous runs.**